 – Is there a prioritization amongst these goals for the department or division?

-– How is the unit’s mission and commitment to DEI a part of each goal?
+– How are the unit’s mission, vision, and values reflected in each goal?

 – What types of evidence will demonstrate achievement or future potential in each area?